-Help!
-Your toddler is besotted with your newly decorated Christmas tree and keeps trying to get at it, pull off decorations (smash!) and your worst fear, they might even pull the tree on top of them.
-Here are tips from parents for how to have a toddler proof Christmas tree this year – and let us know how you get on!
+Is your toddler besotted with your newly decorated Christmas tree and keeps trying to get at it, pull off decorations (smash!) and, even worse, pull the tree down on top of them?
+Try these tips from parents on how to have a toddler proof Christmas tree this year – and let us know how you get on!

 Yes it’s one of the joys of having a toddler in the house, they are eager learners and want to touch everything as part of that learning.
 But at Christmas time, touching and grabbing can end in disaster.
 We asked Mykidstime parents for tips on how to keep the tree and your toddler safe!